fullertonjohn/schellings-segregation-model/README.md

 An independent project implementing Thomas Schelling's classic model of residential segregation from scratch in Python, exploring how a simple neighbor-similarity preference produces large-scale segregation patterns.
 The finished deliverable is an interactive Streamlit simulation.

-## Status

-This project is no longer under active development.
-It started with a broader goal — modeling inter-party neighbor tolerance among voter blocs and analyzing the resulting data in STATA — which was not carried through.
-What was completed, and is the project's output, is the interactive simulation (`interactive.py`) and the exploratory notebooks and example dataset behind it.

 ## Try it

 ```